-Selecting the brightness icon ♂ and then pressing the F4 switch ← brings up the Brightness Setting screen.
+Selecting the brightness icon (2) from the Settings screen and then pressing the F4 switch brings up the Brightness Setting screen.

 This screen allows selecting the brightness level in 5 steps for the LED lamps and LCD screen while the working lamps are on.